isabella232/magento-learn.en/help/free-video-library/mage-talk-series.md

 ---
 title: MageTalk Series
-Description: In these video series, you will know more about the GDPR, preparations, hack and tricks about how to pass any test, coding best practices, and a bit more about situation-based certification exam questions.
+description: In these video series, you will know more about the GDPR, preparations, hack and tricks about how to pass any test, coding best practices, and a bit more about situation-based certification exam questions.
 feature: Video Pages
 topics: documents
 kt: 5575, 5576, 5577, 5578, 5579